-- Research group members, Sahan Karatasli, Sefika Kumral, Ben Scully, Beverly Silver and Smriti Upadhyay presented a paper entitled “Bringing Labor Back in: Workers in the Current Wave of Global Social Protest” based on preliminary findings of the empirical research and theoretical discussions in the working group meetings.
+- Research Working Group members, Sahan Karatasli, Sefika Kumral, Ben Scully, Beverly Silver and Smriti Upadhyay presented a paper entitled “Bringing Labor Back in: Workers in the Current Wave of Global Social Protest” based on preliminary findings of the empirical research and theoretical discussions in the working group meetings.
 The paper was presented at the 2013 Annual Meeting of the Political Economy of World-Systems Section of the American Sociological Association at the University of California, Riverside.